Hoosier Racing Tire

-Founders
+History

-The company was founded in 1957 in Lakeville, Indiana.
-Stock car racer Robert Newton wished to design a faster tire compound to gain an advantage against fellow racers.
+Hoosier Racing Tire was founded in 1957 in Lakeville, Indiana, by stock car racer Robert Newton, and Joyce Newton.
+Newton wished to design a faster tire compound to gain an advantage against fellow racers.
 This was done by retreading street tires in order to obtain a compound that would adequately gain enough traction.
-Using an abandoned barn to start his business, he began sales to local racers.
+Using an abandoned barn in South Bend, Indiana to start his business, he began sales to local racers.
 The Hoosier logo is colored after Newton's race car at the time which was purple.